 Mogadouro has a good municipal campsite plus a range of small hotels and guesthouses, plus a supermarket, bakeries, cafes, restaurants and other shops.

-There are few options for supplies along the two loops other than where mentioned in the text above – if any riders come across anything else, any updates or additional information would be welcomed.
+There are few options for supplies along the two loops other than where mentioned in the text below – if any riders come across anything else, any updates or additional information would be welcomed.